 Yes.
 Shore Protect Team builds new waterfront structures and repairs existing ones for Muscle Shoals, AL properties on Wheeler Lake and the Tennessee River.
 We assess each existing structure for damage from wave action, water level variation, and material deterioration before recommending repair or full replacement.
 Many Muscle Shoals, AL waterfront structures benefit from targeted repairs - replacing damaged piling, decking, or hardware - rather than complete reconstruction.

 Send us photos of your lakefront property and your location in Muscle Shoals, AL for a free preliminary consultation.
-We review shoreline conditions, wave exposure, and permit requirements for your specific location on Wheeler Lake and the Tennessee River and outline the right approach and cost range for your project.
 Contact Shore Protect Team to get started.